or-toledano/visual-data-extractor/README.md

 This was made primarily for learning OpenCV purposes;
 Use some DL model like OpenCV's EAST for a fast and robust method in real life.
 ## The pipeline
-Detect quads (blur, threshold), warp the perspective, \
+Detect quads (blur, threshold, approxPolyDP), warp the perspective, \
 OCR preprocess (threshold), run OCR, output.
 ## TODO:
 serialize output, save the contour tree structure in a JSON